BjornFJohansson/AutoSlideProcessor/README.md

 * [Stryer Biochemistry (5ed free)](https://www.ncbi.nlm.nih.gov/books/NBK21154/)
 * [The Selfish Gene](https://www.amazon.com/Selfish-Gene-Popular-Science/dp/0192860925/ref=cm_cr_arp_d_product_top?ie=UTF8)

-## About these files
+## How it works

 These files and folders are stored in a repository on [Github](https://github.com).
-On push:

-* PDF files are created from Libreoffice Writer and Impress files on [TravisCI](https://travis-ci.com).
-* Markdown (.md) files are converted into PDFs using pandoc
-* Static html files are made from Jupyter notebook files (.ipynb)
+On pushing file to the repository, automatic conversions are carried out as depicted in the figure below.
+If there is a README.md, this file is converted into html.

 ![scheme](pictures/scheme.png)

-All files are pushed to a dropbox.
+After processing, all files are pushed to a dropbox using a Token specified as an environment variable..

 1. TravisCI clones the repository.
 2. git rev-list HEAD gives a list of all SHA1 sums of all commits.